-COLOR STATUS DESCRIPTION 11/ Green Slow Blinking (On for 1 second, Off for 1 second) The wireless module of the Zyxel Device is disabled or fails, the Zyxel Device is using default wireless settings, or the Zyxel Device is configured to be managed by NCC but is not yet registered with the NCC.
-Green Steady On The Zyxel Device is ready for use, the Zyxel Device's wireless interface is activated, and/or wireless clients are connected to the Zyxel Device in full power mode (see Table 14 on page 44).
-Amber Steady On The Zyxel Device is ready for use, the Zyxel Device's wireless interface is activated, and/or wireless clients are connected to the Zyxel Device in limited power mode (see Table 14 on page 44).
-Bright Blue Steady On The Zyxel Device's wireless interface is activated, but there are no wireless clients connected when it is in full power mode (see Table 14 on page 44).
-White Steady On The Zyxel Device's wireless interface is activated, but there are no wireless clients connected when it is in limited power mode (see Table 14 on page 44).
-Note: The color of the white LED may have slight differences (for example, very light purple) on different models.
-Slow Blinking (On for 100ms per second) Locator LED is on.
-It switches off automatically after the configured amount of time (1-60 min).
-Default duration is 10 minutes.
-Note: The color of the white LED may have slight differences (for example, very light purple) on different models. \1/ Blue Slow Blinking (Blink for 1 time, Off for 1 second) The Zyxel Device is performing a Channel Availability Check (CAC) with Dynamic Frequency Selection (DFS) to monitor a channel for radar signals.
+COLOR STATUS DESCRIPTION 1 Amber Green Blinks between amber and green alternately (300 milliseconds interval).
+The Zyxel Device is booting up. ‡ Amber Blinks between amber and green alternately (1 second interval).
+The Zyxel Device is discovering the NCC. ţ Amber Green Blinks between amber and green alternately 3 times and then turns solid green for 3 seconds.
+The Zyxel Device is managed by the NCC but fails to connect with NCC, and is reconnecting with the NCC.
+11/ Green Slow Blinking (On for 1 second, Off for 1 second) The wireless module of the Zyxel Device is disabled or fails, the Zyxel Device is using default WiFi settings, and/or the Zyxel Device is configured to be managed by the NCC but is not yet registered with the NCC.
+Green Steady On The Zyxel Device is ready for use, the Zyxel Device's wireless interface is activated, and WiFi clients are connected to the Zyxel Device.
+Bright Blue Steady On The Zyxel Device's wireless interface is activated, but there are no WiFi clients connected.
+11/ Blue Slow Blinking (Blink for 1 time, Off for 1 second) The Zyxel Device is performing a Channel Availability Check (CAC) with Dynamic Frequency Selection (DFS) to monitor a channel for radar signals.
 Red On The Zyxel Device failed to boot up or is experiencing system failure.
-Will Fast Blinking (On for 50 milliseconds, Off for 50 milliseconds) The Zyxel Device is undergoing firmware upgrade.
-11/ Slow Blinking (Blink for 3 times, Off for 3 seconds) The Uplink port of the Zyxel Device in standalone mode is disconnected.
+Mily Fast Blinking (On for 50 milliseconds, Off for 50 milliseconds) The Zyxel Device is undergoing firmware upgrade.
+W Slow Blinking (Blink for 3 times, Off for 3 seconds) The uplink of the Zyxel Device is disconnected.